Normalising diverse imagery through real life photography

 Nathalie Gordon Founder

-Nathalie is a Senior Creative at independent advertising agency, Sunshine.
+Nathalie is a Senior Creative at independent advertising agency, Above + Beyond.

 She has co-founded projects such as Taxi Fabric and #thisdoesntmeanyes in an attempt to change the way people think and behave all over the world and was recently recognised as one of the top 30 women helping to redefine the Creative industries.